lotspaih/lotspaih/README.md

 # Mark Lotspaih

-#### 👋 I'm Mark, a continuously learning project manager and systems administrator focused on adaptability and simplicity.
+#### 👋 I'm Mark, a continuously learning project manager and systems administrator focused on adaptability and efficiency.

 ---
 🧰 My Toolbox